 E. City Lights Bookstore

-If you have time and curious to see SF’s most iconic bookstore, walk down Broadway past Kearny Street until you hit Columbus.
+If you have time and are curious to see SF’s most iconic bookstore, walk down Broadway past Kearny Street until you hit Columbus.

 Safely cross the street to the opposite side of Columbus, then make a left.
 City Lights Bookstore will be on your right-hand side.
 It is hard to miss.